 If you are planning an engagement session in Italy, some things are worth considering.
 Monuments, archaeological sites and parks are just some of the fantastic locations of the Bel Paese where you can be portrayed.
 In such a beautiful setting, you cannot go wrong!

 Here are some things to consider in order to look great in your Italian engagement photos!

 What to wear

 Summers are warm and humid almost anywhere, so you should dress as light as possible.
-Girls can wear a light and soft dress, long or short, with a pair of heels.
+Girls can wear light and soft dresses, long or short, with heels.
 Boys should wear a shirt and long trousers.
-Especially for men, beautiful classic shoes always make the difference.
+Especially for men, beautiful classic shoes always make a difference.

 In winter, wear dark clothes.
 Many Italian girls wear an over-the-knee skirt, stockings and a fancy heel.
 A long coat is needed, both for him and for her.

 What to avoid!!
 Sportswear or jeans, sophisticated textures and fluo colours.
 Have a look at the Pinterest board below to get inspired.

 The most spectacular spots are often unreachable by car, so you must walk a bit on the cobblestones.
 In modern cities, such as Milan, you can wear your heels without any problems.
 In historic towns, such as Florence, Venice and the Cinque Terre, it’s almost impossible, especially if you are not used to it.